cocallag/group/pages/figures.rst

     :class: with-border
     :target: /people/

-    A nice explanatory caption woudl be h elpful
+    An explanatory caption is helpful

 now in a row